 Opioids, not just dull pain, the medications can produce what the Centers for Disease Control and Prevention call, a feeling of euphoria, Opiates can lead to physical dependence as well as addiction.
 Deadly overdoses happen all too often.

 With time, the painkilling effect of opiate medications like oxycodone, hydrocodone, and morphine may decrease.
 At the same time, the withdrawal symptoms can worsen.

-Continuing to manage pain with opioid medications may mean resorting to higher doses of the prescription drugs.
-The longer opiates are used and the higher the dose, the more your loved one is at risk for an overdose.
+Continuing to manage pain with opioid medications may mean resorting to higher doses of prescription drugs.
+The longer opiates are used, and the higher the dose, the more your loved one is at risk for an overdose.